Doug Welling

 Personally, Doug still loves to train and compete in triathlons.
 He has raced extensively, qualifying for numerous world championship events, including the Ironman World Championships in Kona, Hawaii twice.
 He also operates a multisport coaching company, The Sustainable Athlete, based in Maine.

-Doug loves all things outdoors, especially when shared with his family––wife Hannah and two children.
+Doug loves all things outdoors, especially when shared with his family!

 Jenny Sherman

-Assistant Coach Jenny Sherman believes the best crews are built on more than strength and skill; they are built on gratitude, humility, and a relentless hunger to improve.
-She carries forward the philosophy of her mentor, legendary UVA coach Kevin Sauer: “Entitled to nothing, grateful for everything,” a mindset that guides how she shows up for her athletes and the culture she works to create in the boathouse.
+Assistant Coach Jenny Sherman believes the best crews are built on more than strength and skill.
+They are grounded in gratitude, humility, and a relentless drive to improve.
+She carries forward the philosophy of her mentor, UVA coach Kevin Sauer: “Entitled to nothing, grateful for everything,” a mindset that shapes the culture she creates in the boathouse.

-Mentored by coaches like Sauer at UVA and Lou Berl at Nobles, Jenny learned that rowing’s greatest gift is not the medal at the end, but the person you become in the process.
-Even after four NEIRA titles, a course record that still stands nearly three decades later, and a NCAA Championship, it is the friendships and lessons learned that stay with her.
+Mentored by Sauer and Lou Berl at Nobles, Jenny learned that rowing’s greatest gift is not the medal at the end, but the person you become in the process.
+Even after four NEIRA titles, a standing course record, and an NCAA Championship, it is the friendships and lessons that matter most.

-Jenny believes every rower has untapped potential waiting to be discovered and that the best teams are those where athletes leave stronger in character, resilience, and connection than when they arrived.
+She believes every rower has untapped potential and that the strongest teams leave with more than results, they leave with lasting character, resilience, and connection.

-When she is not on the water, Jenny soaks up Maine life with her partner and their four kids, often enjoying the outdoors and wandering the coast.
-She also runs a successful brand and lifestyle photography business, which she founded in 2010.
+Outside the boathouse, Jenny enjoys Maine life with her partner and their four children and runs a brand and lifestyle photography business she founded in 2010.

 Gil Birney